← HoloMapper Homepage

 • Outline visibility and width are controlled in Properties.

-HoloMapper includes corner warping for standard projection mapping alignment and mesh warping for more detailed surface shaping.
-These tools help align visuals to walls, corners, objects, stage props, display surfaces, and projector setups.
+HoloMapper includes corner warping for standard projection mapping alignment, mesh warping for more detailed surface shaping, and Bezier tools for curved surfaces and custom shape outlines.

 • Corner mode: drag the four corner handles for standard projection mapping.